Simone Biles makes emotional return home after dramatic Olympics

 Biles wrote on Instagram: “Houston, I’m home.
 Thanks for making sure I didn’t have to wait one more minute to see my family @united.”

-Carrying a bouquet of flowers, Biles only briefly interacted with local media, with Houston TV station KHOU-11 reporting she spoke of a simple dietary request, saying: “We want to have some steaks.”
+Carrying a bouquet of flowers, Biles only briefly interacted with local media, saying she wanted to “have some space”.

 The legendary gymnast’s sister Rachel told the station: “Very, very emotional.
 Good to have her back.”